 Other Useful Links

 1. Before travelling abroad, Individuals should understand clearly the arrangements of the outbound tour and the coverage of the insurance policy before entering into any contracts with or purchasing any products or services from the service providers or suppliers.

 2. Employers and employees are encouraged to come up with prior work arrangements or understanding on the need for the latter to undertake business visits to a place where an OTA is in force.
 For details, please see Guide to Good People Management Practices of the Labour Department.

 3. HKRs who are abroad should pay attention to their personal safety.
 Those who need assistance may call the 24-hour hotline of the Immigration Department.
-For HKRs who are Chinese nationals, they may also contact the Chinese Embassy/Chinese Consulate-General in their destination.
+For HKRs who are Chinese nationals, they may also call the 24-hour consular protection hotline (8610) 12308 of the Ministry of Foreign Affairs of the People's Republic of China or contact the Chinese Embassy/Chinese Consulate-General in their destination.
 The telephone numbers and addresses of the Chinese Embassies/Chinese Consulates-General overseas can be obtained from the Immigration Department (Tel: (852) 2824 6111) or Website:

 4. For health-related risks during outbound travel, please visit the relevant websites of the Department of Health (http://www.travelhealth.gov.hk/eindex.html).

 HKRs are encouraged to make reference to the OTA (if any) before travelling abroad or firming up their travel plans.
 It is however a personal decision whether a HKR chooses to continue the journey and travel abroad.
 The Government of the Hong Kong Special Administrative Region accepts no liability for any loss, damage or injury arising from any cause or related to the supply or use of the OTA or other information in this website.